dashkite/oxygen/README.md

   name: "greeting"
   ({bindings}) ->
     console.log "Hello, #{bindings.name}"

 dispatch "/hello/dan"
 ```

 By itself, this is doesn't do much, but that's the idea: you can put anything in the function, and thus use routes for whatever you want, using whichever libraries or frameworks you want.

-That said, the [Neon](https://github.com/dashkite/neon) library provides combinators (functions that are meant to be composed) for use with Single Page App (SPA) scenarios.
+The [Neon](https://github.com/dashkite/neon) library provides [combinators](https://raganwald.com/2012/12/01/combinators-in-js.html) for dynamically rendering and updating Web pages.
+We can use Neon to construction the handlers for our routes.

 ## Installation